walterfreeman/ast101/index.md

 Cal Parker asks: Does the universe have an edge?

-Dmytro Kuchirka asks: Pardon me for writing so late, but you have your notifications turned off so I hope I won't bother you too much.
-I have a question regarding the velocity of Earth.
+Dmytro Kuchirka asks: I have a question regarding the velocity of Earth.
 If it was increased to the speed approximate to the simulation you showed in class how would it affect life on Earth and what changes could mankind and Earth experience?

 <br>